Formal name: Epipremnum aureum

 Difficulty level: Easy and undemanding!

 Watering: Frequent.
-However, we recommend letting the soil dry out between watering to avoid root rot.
+However, we recommend letting the soil dry out between waterings to avoid root rot.

 Temperature: Pothos like high humidity and should be kept above 50 F. These plants will thrive in an environment that is between 65 to 75 F.

 Pothos are an excellent beginner plant.
-Their vine like structure creates an excellent additional any room!
-They are welcoming, easy and undemanding plants.
-They are also incredibly easy to propagate.
+Their vine-like structure creates an excellent addition to any room!
+They are welcoming, easy, and undemanding plants.
 These plants grow quickly and the cuttings can be propagated to grow new plants.
 Similar to a Philodendron, Pothos leaves will begin to droop, telling you exactly when they need to be watered.